 Local Member Councils are member-driven and led by co-chairs.
 Each council determines its program content, guest speakers, and meeting schedule.
 Meetings are discussion-focused even when seeded by a guest speaker.
 Limited takeaways are shared with the greater ULI Austin membership.

-Membership on each Local Member Council is limited to 25 people maximum and is determined by application.
+Membership on each Local Member Council is limited to 30 people maximum and is determined by application.
 The application process is designed to ensure an engaging experience that includes diverse, multidisciplinary perspectives on each Local Member Council.
 Once on a council, members may remain as long as they wish (no term limits), provided they meet the participation guidelines.
 When a Local Member Council reaches maximum capacity, councils are split into smaller “flights,” thereby opening seats for additional participants.
 At the discretion of the Local Member Council co-chairs, a limited number of guests may be invited to select meetings.

 For more information contact: